chikamichi/godot-docs/getting_started/step_by_step/signals.rst

 Connecting signals in code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can also make the signal connection in code rather than with the editor.
+You can also establish the signal connection with code, rather than with the editor.
 This
-is usually necessary when you're instancing nodes via code and so you can't use
+is usually necessary when you're instancing nodes at runtime and therefore can't use
 the editor to make the connection.

+Let's automate our connection using code.
+First, delete the manual connection, by
-First, disconnect the signal by selecting the connection in the Timer's "Node"
+selecting the Timer's "_on_Timer_timeout()" signal in the Timer's "Node" tab and
-tab and clicking disconnect.
+clicking "Disconnect" (you may also do that using the context menu by
+right-clicking "_on_Timer_timeout").

 .. image:: img/signals_disconnect_timer.png

 To make the connection in code, we can use the ``connect`` function.
 We'll put it
-in ``_ready()`` so that the connection will be made on run.
-The syntax of the
+in ``_ready()`` so that the connection will be made upon the Node entering the
+scene.

-function is ``<source_node>.connect(<signal_name>, <target_node>, <target_function_name>)``.
+The syntax of the function is ``<source_node>.connect(<signal_name>, <target_node>, <target_function_name>)``.
 Here is the code for our Timer connection:

 .. tabs::